GEANT-DataPlaneProgramming/int-platforms/README.md

 ![INT infrastruture topology](docs/p4app-int-topology.png)

-Additionally, it possible to connect external network to that mininet network by manually creating docker macvlan network which should be called `macvlan_int_0`.
+Additionally, it possible to connect external network to the mininet network at bmv2 switch named `s2` (port 5) by manually creating docker macvlan network which should be called `macvlan_int_0`.
 `p4app` script is responsible for automatic detection of that network and connecting proper macvlan interface to the 'int' container.
+Macvlan interface is available as `eth1` within a running container.
 Existance of `macvlan_int_0` is not mandatory to run and use INT p4app.
 From our experiance, it is easier to enable traffic leaving mininet to external network than succesfully enabling incoming traffic from external network to mininet.
-If you want connect more external network please check `p4app` bash script.
 Please check the example in which macvlan network `macvlan_int_0` is connected to the physical port`eth1`:

 ```
 sudo docker network create -d macvlan \